ddnexus/pagy/docs/how-to.md

 You can control the items per page with the `items` variable.
 (Default `20`)

-You can set its default in the pagy initializer.
+You can set its default in the `pagy.rb` initializer.
 For example:

 ```ruby
 Pagy::VARS[:items] = 25